garrandall/popular-music-data/tracks/love-is-strange-peaches-herb.md

 It's two a.m., the place is gonna close
 The bartender looks as though he knows
 Everybody's, everybody's made it home
-Here we sit again all alone, mmm, hmm
+Here we sit again all alone, mmm, hm

 I've got to get up at 8
 Don't you know I've got to explain why I'm so late, mmm…